 In accordance with PTC GP Management LLC's regulation, the Group is only entitled to designate two out of the five managers and simply majority (more than 50%) amongst the managers is required to pass any resolution.
 Furthermore, the regulation can only be amended at the request by managers or super majority (more than 2/3) of member interest.
 Thus, the Group is not able to control PTC GP Management LLC.
 According to the partnership agreements, the Group has significant influence over PTC which can demonstrate control over MDA Proton by acting as the sole general partner.

-The Group accounts for its investment in PTC, and ultimately MDA Proton, under the equity method of accounting.
-The Group's share of the net profit or loss of PTC, after accounting for the effect of the difference between the cost basis of the equity method investment and the underlying assets of the investee, was a gain of RMB127, RMB17,697 and RMB509 (US\$74) for the years ended December 31, 2016, 2017 and 2018 respectively.
-Total cash distribution received by the Group from PTC was RMB9,357, RMB6,227 and RMB11,626 (US\$1,691) for the years ended December 31, 2016, 2017 and 2018, respectively.
+On November 29, 2018, MDA Proton reached an agreement with University of Texas MD Anderson Cancer Center ("UTMDACC") to sell all its assets and liabilities to UTMDACC as well as terminating management service agreement between MDA Proton and PTC.
+Before the transaction, the Group accounts for its investment in PTC, and ultimately MDA Proton, under the equity method of accounting.
+The Group's share of the net profit or loss of PTC, after accounting for the effect of the difference between the cost basis of the equity method investment and the underlying assets of the investee, was a gain of RMB17,697, RMB509 and nil for the years ended December 31, 2017, 2018 and 2019 respectively.
+Total cash distribution received by the Group from PTC was RMB6,227, RMB11,626 and nil for the years ended December 31, 2017, 2018 and 2019, respectively.

-On November 29, 2018, MDA Proton reached an agreement with UTMDACC to sell all its assets and liabilities to UTMDACC as well as terminating management service agreement between MDA Proton and PTC.
-The Group received a total consideration RMB212,855 (US\$30,958) from PTC on dissolution between MDA Proton and PTC, leading to the disposal gain of RMB48,019 (US\$6,984) in 2018, and the carrying amount of the equity investment remained RMB31,497 (US\$4,581) as of December 31, 2018.
+The Group received the first installment of consideration RMB212,855 from PTC on dissolution between MDA Proton and PTC, leading to the disposal gain of RMB48,019 in 2018.
+The Group received the second and the third installments totaling RMB6,779 (US\$973) in 2019 and the carrying amount of the equity investment remained RMB31,497 and RMB24,718 (US\$3,551) as of December 31, 2018 and 2019.